GetStream/stream-chat-android/docusaurus/docs/Android/02-client/06-guides/01-push-notifications.md

 ```

 ## Configuring Push Notifications on Stream Dashboard
-To be able to receive PushNotifications from Stream Server, you need to provide the `PushProvider` **credential** to Stream.
+To be able to receive push notifications from the Stream Server, you need to provide the `PushProvider` **credential** to Stream.

 To do that, you need to use the Stream Dashboard.